-Implementation of the No Action Alternative would have no change on the climate, nor would it affect climate change.
-Current activities occurring in the Beaver Lake are expected to continue, thus GHG emissions that exist from the use of motorized equipment (e.g. cars, boats, generators, etc.) within the project area would continue into the future.
-Emphasis placed on modernizing equipment to reduce emissions in recent years may result in less GHG emissions in the future, providing long-term, minor benefits.
+Implementation of the No Action Alternative would have no change on the climate.
+Negligible adverse impacts on climate change could occur if future development that reduces the amount of vegetation occurs.
+Current activities occurring in the Beaver Lake are expected to continue and possibly increase, thus GHG emissions from the use of motorized equipment (e.g. cars, boats, generators, etc.) within the project area would continue into the future.
+Emphasis placed on modernizing equipment to reduce emissions in recent years may result in less GHG emissions in the future; providing long-term, negligible positive benefits.

-5.1.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM)
+5.1.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM) from Willing Sellers Only

-Implementation of the Proposed Action would have no impact on climate, climate change, GHG emissions (beneficial or adverse) on existing or future climate conditions.
+The acquisition of fee title from willing sellers may have negligible, permanent, positive impacts on climate change and GHG emissions.
 Current policy (Executive Orders [EO] 3834 and 13783, and related USACE policy) requires project lands and recreational programs be managed in a way that advances broad national climate change mitigation goals including, but not limited to, climate change resilience and carbon sequestration.
-These policies would be implemented under this Alternative.
+These policies would be implemented on properties purchased in fee title.
 Even though there would be an increase of land that would be managed under these policies and programs, the amount purchased in comparison to overall already acquired is small.
+The purchase of occasional flowage easements would result in no change on the climate.